Net metering bill becomes wedge issue between moderate and far-right Republican

 At issue in the HD 38 Republican Primary — and potentially others around Florida in August — is the “yes” vote cast by Smith and many other Republican lawmakers on HB 741.
 That “net metering” bill would have eliminated consumer energy rebates for home solar energy production.
 Smith and other proponents of the bill contended the program’s subsidies had done little to develop solar in Florida, and were no longer the best way to promote solar energy.

 With strong Republican legislative backing, and a small handful of Democrats, HB 741 flew relatively unscathed through the regular Legislature Session.
-But then it got vetoed by Gov. Ron DeSantis in April.
+But then it was vetoed by Gov. Ron DeSantis in April.

 In the House, Republicans Reps.
 Anthony Sabatini and Michelle Salzman voted against SB 741, along with Republican Sens.
 Jeff Brandes, Doug Broxson and George Gainer.